Itssubhraneelbruv/DataHacks/README.md

 # Heat Trace

-Heat Trace is a runnable Streamlit prototype for exploring relationships between U.S. energy activity, solar adoption, and environmental indicators across states.
+Heat Trace is a Streamlit prototype for exploring relationships between U.S. energy activity, solar adoption, and environmental indicators across states.

-The first pass uses generated state-level mock data so the app works immediately.
+The first pass uses generated state-level mock data.
 The processed data schema is intentionally simple so real EIA, ZenPower, and EPA ingestion can replace the mock data later.

 ## Folder structure